 - Annually, the United States has 6,000 drowning incidents and 3,100 airway obstruction incidents

-These are just some of the reasons why you should learn CPR.
+These are just some of the reasons why you should take first aid and CPR course online.
 However, the decision still falls on you.
 Make the world a better place by having the ability to save a life – it may never happen, but it is always better to be ready than be caught off guard.